Ararat Gallery TAMA (Textile Art Museum Australia)

 Formative textile artists who rose to prominence during the craft movement of the 1970s, such as John Corbett, Ewa Pachuka, Jutta Fedderson, Mona Hessing and Vivienne Pengilley, are represented in the collection.
-In 1976 the gallery acquired Columbian artist Olga de Amaral’s ‘Coraza en dos Colores’ (1973).
-This acquisition of immense scale and complexity boldly asserted the gallery’s intention to establish a collection of international standing.
-It remains one of the gallery’s treasures and is one of the most significant examples of the fibre art in an Australian public collection.
+In 1976 the Gallery acquired Columbian artist Olga de Amaral’s ‘Coraza en dos Colores’ (1973).
+It remains one of the Gallery’s treasures and is one of the most significant examples of formative fibre art in an Australian public collection.

 The dynamic growth in textile practice from the 1970s into the 1990s is reflected in a wide range of acquisitions including quilts, tapestries, baskets and embroideries, as well as experimental mixed media works that reflect the enthusiasm and optimism amongst textile artists during this period.